August 29, 2019

 The Harris County Department of Education is a county wide agency, providing needed educational services to the 25 school districts in Harris County, including special schools, after school programs, and Head Start.

-Kerner reminded the board that fiscal responsibility means adequate funding the department’s important programs.
+Kerner reminded the board that fiscal responsibility means adequate funding of the department’s important programs.
 We must adequately fund education and not continue to cut needed services.
 Pennies a month will not bankrupt the homeowner, but it will make a big difference to the children who need the educational services.

 October 21, 2019